mertyg/post-hoc-cbm/README.md

-# Post-hoc Concept Bottleneck Models
+# Post-hoc Concept Bottleneck Models (ICLR 2023 Spotlight)
-The code for the paper Post-hoc Concept Bottleneck Models will be available here.
-As the work is still under review, this is a partial release of most of the functionalities.
+The code for the paper Post-hoc Concept Bottleneck Models.
+This paper got an [ICLR2023 Spotlight(notable-top-25%)](https://openreview.net/forum?id=nA5AZ8CEyow) paper.

-The [workshop version of the paper](https://openreview.net/forum?id=HAMeOIRD_g9) was published in ICLR 2022 PAIR2Struct Workshop.
 This is the joint work of [Mert Yuksekgonul](https://cs.stanford.edu/~merty), [Maggie Wang](https://www.linkedin.com/in/maggie-wang-038b55194/), and [James Zou](https://www.james-zou.com/).

 Here is an overview of our work, and you can find more in our [Preprint](https://arxiv.org/abs/2205.15480) (soon to be updated).